John Ciardi: Legacy

 Working for the Saturday Review while overseas, Ciardi sent Harold Norse's poem, "Victor Emmanuel Monument (Rome)", back to the U.S. to be published in the April 13, 1957 issue.
 The poem described Italian soldiers as flamboyant prostitutes.
 In Ciardi's biography, Cifelli quotes several lines from the poem indicating that the soldiers were "all the brilliance of male panache", and "picking up extra cash from man and boy".
 Ciardi was asked to leave by Italian officials by June 16.
 Knowing that he could be arrested, he continued to write letters of apology to the government, asking for reprieve.
 Yet he refused to leave, as he was not scheduled to depart till later on in the summer.

 Ciardi did not fare well in the counterculture of the late 1960s and 1970s.
+He published harsh criticisms of the Beat poets but championed William Burroughs's Naked Lunch.
 He had been a fresh, sometimes brash, voice for modern poetry, but as he approached his fiftieth birthday in 1966, he had become entrenched and his voice became bitter, sometimes bumptious.
 He urged his only remaining students, those at Bread Loaf for two weeks each August, to learn how to write within the tradition before abandoning it in favor of undisciplined, improvisational free verse.
 Ciardi was unceremoniously fired from Bread Loaf in 1972, after serving seventeen years as director, and not having missed a single year on the poetry staff since 1947.

-Over the past quarter century, John Ciardi has come to be regarded as a mid-level, mid-century formalist, one who was replaced in literary history by the more daring and colorful Beat, Confessional, and Black Mountain poets.
+John Ciardi has come to be regarded as a mid-level, mid-20th century formalist, one who was replaced in literary history by the more daring and colorful Beat, Confessional, and Black Mountain poets.
 However, with revisionism chipping away at the reputations of the latter groups, and the brief emergence of a renewed interest in formalism in the late 20th century, Ciardi's type of mostly understated verse enjoyed a small resurgence in popularity, one that has passed as the interest in formalism proved shallow and short lived.

 In recognition of Ciardi's work, a John Ciardi Lifetime Achievement Award for Poetry is given annually to an Italian American poet for lifetime achievement in poetry.

 National Public Radio (NPR) continues to make Ciardi's commentaries available.
 Etymologies and commentary on words such as daisy, demijohn, jimmies, gerrymander, glitch, snafu, cretin, and baseball, among others, are available from the archives of their website.
 NPR also began making his commentaries available as podcasts, starting in November 2005.